sara-nl/2019-08-28-htdp-elixir/index.md

 <hr/>

 <h2 id="general">General Information</h2>
-Do you have petab of data that you want to process
+Do you have tens to hundreds of TBs of data that you want to process

  <ul style="list-style-type:circle;">
   <li>in a uniform and reproducible manner  </li>